-Our sober living program is highly structured and includes case management and mandatory daily meetings that hold people accountable for their actions which, in and of itself, is a therapeutic intervention.
+Our recovery program is highly structured and includes case management and mandatory daily meetings that hold people accountable for their actions which, in and of itself, is a therapeutic intervention.
 Our staff includes a licensed professional addictions counselor, certified substance abuse counselors and 12-step peer supports.

 We have an open-door policy and qualified staff on-site 24 hours a day to ensure program residents can ask for help in an organic way if and when they are not participating in our formal IOP.

 No, NSR does not provide daily meals.
 We do provide Tuesday night pizza and NSR augments the pantries with food bought from the local food bank – in general, we get whatever is available and split it between the resident homes.